Tens of thousands of self-employed drivers could be put out of work by Transport for London's...

 - to represent you in court.

 If a barrister's opinion would be useful, your solicitor will know how to find the relevant expert, and will 'brief' (instruct) him or her.
-You will not be able to instruct a barrister yourself; a solicitor will do this on your behalf.
+You can instruct a barrister directly under the Public Access Scheme, but it is more usual for a solicitor to do this on your behalf.

 13. How long will the court hearing take?